rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ## Domain layer

 The domain layer is the innermost layer and doesn't depend on the outer layers.
 It has the classes that make up the business rules of the application.
-When you make use of DDD the domain layer can consist of the following classes:
+When you make use of for example [Domain Driven Design](https://dddcommunity.org/library/vernon_2011/) the domain layer can consist of the following
+classes:

 - Aggregates
 - Aggregate roots